-Grow your super with extra contributions from your take-home pay or savings.
-It’s a great way to invest the extra money from a pay rise, bonus or inheritance.*
+You can add to your super with extra contributions from your take-home pay or savings.
+After-tax super contributions are a great way to invest the extra money from a pay rise, bonus or inheritance.*

 These contributions are also known as non-concessional contributions, voluntary contributions or personal super contributions.
 There are limits, known as caps, on how much you can contribute before an additional tax applies.
 Read more about the caps that apply to super.

-The easiest way to contribute is with BPAY®.
+The easiest way to contribute to your super account is with BPAY®.
 You can set up a one-off payment or regular contributions.

 Log in to your account to get your BPAY details.

 You can make after-tax contributions if:

 - you haven’t gone over your non-concessional contributions cap and your total super balance at 30 June of the previous financial year is less than $1.9 million.

 Claim a tax deduction for after-tax contributions